 Before you get started: Filter the book by reading the preface, index, table of contents, and inside jacket.
 This tells you where the author is going to take you and, importantly, the vocabulary they will use.

-The three steps to effectively taking notes while reading, which I elaborate on later, are:
+There are three steps to effectively taking notes while reading:

 - At the end of each chapter write a few bullet points that summarize what you've read and make it personal if you can — that is, apply it to something in your life.
 Also note any unanswered questions.
 When you're done the book, put it down for a week.